MisbahullahSheriff/ML-Projects/Diabetes-Predictor/README.md

 ### Algorithms Used:
-* Initially various classification algorithms were tested:
+* Initially various classification algorithms were tested.
 * Depending on performance, a couple of classifiers were selected for further optimization:
   * _**Random Forest Classifier**_
   * _**Gradient Boosting Classifier**_